-14 hectares of existing rural zoned land east of Waianakarua Road and south of Magdala Street has been identified as potentially suitable for residential growth to respond to demand should this arise.
-This area has the potential to yield between 100-140 dwellings based on established residential densities within Kakanui.
+While not required now, nine hectares of existing rural zoned land south of Magdala Street and south of Fortification Road (RE03) has been identified as potentially suitable for residential uses to respond to demand in the future should this arise.
+This area has the potential to yield between 70-110 dwellings based on established residential densities within Kakanui.
 An additional 34 hectares of existing residential zoned land could also accommodate some further infill housing through relaxed planning controls around minimum lot sizes or minor / secondary dwellings.
 Much of this land already features established residential properties and is unlikely to be redeveloped over the life of this Spatial Plan.
 As such, it is not expected that this will result in significant or obvious changes in the short to medium term.
 It is estimated that creating greater flexibility in this area could support up to 50 additional dwellings, with the majority of this located around existing vacant residential land in the vicinity of High Street.

-To better support existing residents and potential growth, a formal local centre that offers a wider range of basic retail and community services should be enabled through District Planning provisions.
-Map 10 identifies the location of an enhanced local centre as well as an alternative local centre site.
-The enhanced local centre location was selected due to the existing shops and community hall.
-The alternative local centre site was identified by key stakeholders as a potential desirable location due to the school and preference to build the centre around that central hub.
-Further discussions with the local community will be needed to confirm the location for the centre.
-The final location will need to be supported by streetscape/ public realm upgrades.
-Ultimately, a local centre would help reduce the need for residents to travel to Ōamaru to meet their day-to-day needs.
+To better support existing residents and potential future growth, a formal local centre that offers a wider range of basic retail and community services should be enabled through District Planning provisions.
+Map 11 identifies the location of a consolidated and enhanced local centre.
+The local centre location was selected due to the existing shops and community hall.
+It is intended that this centre would be the focus of commercial and community activities in Kakanui, establishing over time to respond to community needs.
+The local centre will help reduce the need for residents to travel to Ōamaru to meet their day-to-day needs and will need to be supported by streetscape/ public realm upgrades.